Kube: A Starting Point

 Here’s a few hints to help along the way:

-• manifests/ contains the yaml files created using helm template.
+contains the yaml files created usinghelm template

-• site/ contains the static site, but more importantly the Dockerfile (first use of NGINX).
+contains the static site, but more importantly theDockerfile

-• charts/site contains the helm chart for installing the site.
+contains the helm chart for installing the site.
 This is just a templated way of installing all the necessary pieces that allows Kube to run the app.
-Look at each template for what its installing and piece together its responsibility.
+Look at each template for what its installing and piece together its responsibility.- Another nginx hint: It uses an “ingress” and a “ingress controller”.

-• The ingress allows traffic to in on a specified IP.
+- The ingress allows traffic to in on a specified IP.
 If used in a cloud provider, creating this typically results in the creation of a LoadBalancer.

-• The ingress controller is what routes all the traffic to the apps and services you have running.
+- The ingress controller is what routes all the traffic to the apps and services you have running.

 One final note before you start your journey.
 Instead of using Minikube locally as most guides recommend, a Cloud provider will allow you to interact with Kubernetes over the web like in a production setting.
 This includes the ability to setup load balancers, route traffic to your cluster, and secure your applications.
 I recommend Linode here because of its simplicity, and for that reason only.
 I would not recommend this setup as production grade.